Skip to main content

 Initialization

 Use the Init method for one-time setup at Mount time.
-Init may take an error return and may receive injected dependencies (matched by type from WithArgs):
+Init may return an error and may receive injected dependencies (matched by type from WithArgs):

 type databasePage struct {